Overview of today’s material

 HMM theory

-Covariates may enter HMMs in one of two ways
+Covariates may enter HMMs in several ways

 • Effects on the mean